mikeroberts3000/SketchBasedShapeRetrieval/README.md

 SketchBasedShapeRetrieval
 =========================

-Easy-to-read C++/Python implementation of the shape matching pipeline in the paper <a href='http://cybertron.cg.tu-berlin.de/eitz/projects/sbsr/'>Sketch-Based Shape Retrieval</a>.
+This repository contains an easy-to-read C++/Python implementation of the shape matching pipeline in the paper <a href='http://cybertron.cg.tu-berlin.de/eitz/projects/sbsr/'>Sketch-Based Shape Retrieval</a>.

 #### Generating Line Drawings